Canon 600D vs Panasonic L1

 |17.||Panasonic L10||Y||- / -||-||-||-||2.0||-||-||-|

-Both the 600D and the L1 have been discontinued, but can regularly be found used on eBay.
+Both the 600D and the L1 have been discontinued, but can regularly be found used on ebay.
 The L1 was replaced by the Panasonic L10, while the 600D was followed by the Canon 650D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 600D and L1 can be found, respectively, in the Canon 600D Manual (free pdf) or the online Panasonic L1 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 600D or the Panasonic L1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.